Skip to content

 API-Triggered Segments & MailMatch via API

-PostPilot now supports sending direct mail via a webhook or API call from any external platform — like Klaviyo, Recharge, or your own system — using API-triggered segments instead of flows.
+PostPilot now supports sending direct mail via an API call from any external platform — like Klaviyo or your own system — using API-triggered segments instead of flows.
 You can also reach recipients you only have an email address for using our new MailMatch™ via API feature.

 📌 Flows are being deprecated.
-All new API-driven campaigns — including Klaviyo, Recharge, and other integrations — should be built as segments going forward.
+All new API-driven campaigns should be built as segments going forward.
 This article covers the new approach.

 Overview